rbrunton/hla-helper/README.md

 6. A logger federate which is capable of automatically subscribing to all simulation object classes and interactions, or a specified subset, and logging all simulation events to a database.
 The logger creates the required schema at runtime based on the elements of the object model subscribed to.

 <img src="./images/logger_sequence.png">

-7. The code generation framework simplifies the development of new simulation federates by encapsulating the repetitive details of some HLA APIs, which both reduces development and debugging time and increases the pool of developers who can come up to speed quickly on integrating models as simulation federates.